Bangladesh Italian Marble Works Ltd. v. Government of Bangladesh

 Bangladesh Italian Marble Works Ltd. v.
 Government of Bangladesh is a case of the Appellate Division of the Supreme Court of Bangladesh.
-In a significant verdict in 2010, the court overturned the fifth amendment to the Constitution of Bangladesh made in 1979; and strengthened the secular democratic character of the Bangladeshi republic.
+In a landmark verdict delivered in 2010, the court overturned the fifth amendment to the Constitution of Bangladesh, enacted in 1979, and reinforced the secular democratic character of the Bangladeshi republic.

 Facts

 In 2000, the owner of the Moon Cinema Hall in Dhaka filed a writ petition under Article 102 of the constitution claiming that the declaration of the cinema hall as an "abandoned property" was unlawful.
 It sought a direction upon the government to return the premises to their original owners.
 In that writ petition, the petitioners challenged the constitutionality of the Fifth Amendment Act 1979, which validated Martial Law Proclamation Orders between 1975 and 1979.
-A verdict was reached on 29 August 2005 in the Dhaka High Court, in which Justice A. B. M. Khairul Haque and Justice A. T. M. Fazle Kabir declared the Fifth Amendment Act 1979 unlawful and directed the Government of Bangladesh to return the Moon Cinema Hall to its original owners.
-The erstwhile Bangladesh Nationalist Party-led government appealed in the Supreme Court and obtained a stay on the High Court's judgement.
-In 2009, the Awami League-led government withdrew the state's appeal.
+A verdict was reached on 29 August 2005 in the High Court Division, in which Justice A. B. M. Khairul Haque and Justice A. T. M. Fazle Kabir declared the Fifth Amendment Act 1979 unlawful and directed the government of Bangladesh to return the Moon Cinema Hall to its original owners.
+The erstwhile Bangladesh Nationalist Party-led government appealed to the Appellate Division and obtained a stay on the High Court Division's judgement.
+In 2010, the Appellate Division dismissed both the leave appeals and upheld the judgment of the High Court Division subject to few modifications.